Remote collaboration technology has helped this mandatory work from home policy become easier. Remote working tools

 Communication is key to keeping remote employees engaged and in the know on the direction of the company and business.
 Engaging remote employees lets them know they’re an integral part of the organization and that the company is invested in building a relationship.
 Oftentimes, the social needs of employees are overshadowed by business-oriented values such as productivity and efficiency, especially in this unprecedented time.
 It’s important to understand how culture and engagement impact employee and company performance.

-The intranet is the ideal technology to continually enforce purpose, drive alignment, and build community.
+is the ideal technology to continually enforce purpose, drive alignment, and build community.
 When it comes to staying connected with your broader company, emails, productivity suites, and video conferencing tools can only extend so far because they are not designed to streamline communication from the top-down.

 Give Employees a Purpose